 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Delaware - Lenapah is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Delaware - Lenapah is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Delaware - Lenapah who work in management occupations (14.60%), office and administrative support (11.68%), and healthcare suport services (10.82%).

-In terms of college education, the citizens of Delaware - Lenapah rank slightly lower than the national average.
-15.76% of adults 25 and older in Delaware - Lenapah have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Delaware - Lenapah are slightly less educated than the national average of 21.84% for the average city or town: 15.76% of adults in Delaware - Lenapah have a bachelor's degree or advanced degree

 The per capita income in Delaware - Lenapah in 2022 was $26,437, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,748 for a family of four.
 However, Delaware - Lenapah contains both very wealthy and poor people as well.